resthub/resthub.org/tutorial/spring.rst

-RESThub Spring stack Tutorial
+Resthub Spring stack tutorial
 =============================

-This tutorial will help you to get an overview of resthub-spring-stack and its components and to take advantage of this framework and its tools.
+This tutorial will help you to get an overview of resthub-spring-stack and its components.

+If you want to use this tutorial in a training mode, `a version without answers is also available <spring-without-answer.html>`_.

+**Code** : you can find the code of the sample application at `<https://github.com/resthub/resthub-spring-training>`_ (Have a look to rest branch for step 8 code).

 Problem description
 -------------------